 As I said earlier, it’s better to use a new format for each of your retrospectives in order to maintain their efficiency.
-Retromat helps you find inspiration for your retrospectives.
+Retromat is an online tool which helps you find inspiration for your retrospectives.
 You can browse around or select a random plan, change it to fit the team’s situation, print it and share the URL to your teammates.
 It’s that easy!

 Retrium – to run retrospectives with distributed teams

 Retrospectives are even more important for multi-located teams – and at the same time more difficult to run.
 If you are managing a distributed team, you should consider using a tool like Retrium.